 You Can Buy a Ready-Made Tea Cup Flower Arrangement - from Amazon

-Who wouldn't love receiving a flower arrangement like this one in a tea cup below!
-With a faux flower, you don't have to worry about it arriving wilted.
+Who wouldn't love receiving a flower arrangement in the mail from Amazon!
+With faux flowers, you don't have to worry about it arriving wilted.

 The recipient can put it on a side table by their reading chair to enjoy.
 They can place it on the windowsill by their sink to brighten their day each time they are in the kitchen.
 It can go on a bedside table or brighten up the counter in the bathroom.

-For someone in a nursing home or the hospital, there's no worries about allergies that real flowers can aggravate and it takes up minimal space.
+For someone in a nursing home or the hospital, there are no worries about allergies that real flowers can aggravate and it takes up minimal space.

 Tips for Making Tea Cup Floral Arrangements - Videos to watch

 In some videos a tea cup is used and another uses a coffee mug.